 Fall-Off-the-Bone Salted Whole Chicken Recipe (鹽焗雞)

-Today, I’d like to share with you one of the coolest ways to cook a whole chicken, it’s Salted Whole Chicken!
+Today, I’m excited to share with you one of the most incredible ways to cook a whole chicken—Salted Whole Chicken!
 In Chinese, we call it Yan Ju Ji (鹽焗雞).
-The chicken is fall-off-the-bone tender and juicy!
-Let’s take a look!
+This dish results in a chicken that’s unbelievably tender, juicy, and falls right off the bone!
+Let’s dive in and take a closer look!

 Salted Whole Chicken Recipe